code-with-amitk/Code-examples/Languages/programming_lang/c++/6-implicit-functions/copy-ctr/copy-constructor.md

 ## Copy Constructor
-- member function of class for creating a new object as a copy of an existing object.
+- **What** Same named member function of class for creating a new object as a copy of an existing object.
+Achieved using const L-value reference.
-- same named function of class A.
-- Achieved using const L-value reference.
 - **PARAMETERS**
   - 1st parameter is A&, const A&, volatile A&, or const volatile A&
   - Either there are no other parameters, or the rest of the parameters all have default values.

 ### When compiler does not provide copy ctr?
 1. CC declared by user.